Shippable/docs/sources/platform/workflow/resource/syncrepo.md

 sub_sub_section: Resources

 # syncRepo

-`syncRepo` is a special resource in the sense that it is the only resource thats added from the UI.
-This the heart of Shippable DevOps Assembly Lines as it is the location where the definitions of your assembly lines are configured as code.
+`syncRepo` is a special resource in the sense that it is the only resource that needs to be added from the UI.
+This the heart of Shippable DevOps Assembly Lines since this resource is a pointer to the source control repository (called Sync repository) containing the files that define your DevOps Assembly Lines, namely, [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml), [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml) and [shippable.triggers.yml](/platform/tutorial/workflow/shippable-triggers-yml).

 At the core, it is a [gitRepo](/platform/workflow/resource/gitrepo), i.e., a source code repo which contains the workflow definitions.
 You can add a `syncRepo` by following these [instructions](/platform/tutorial/workflow/crud-syncrepo).

-This resource is a pointer to the source control repository containing the files that define your CI/CD workflow, namely, [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml), [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml) and [shippable.triggers.yml](/platform/tutorial/workflow/shippable-triggers-yml).

 **Note:** Shippable only looks for an exact match.
 Names like `shippable.resources.yml.example` are ignored.